ESGFinancial/ESG/README.md

   Zero Quest Web 3.0 provides to global users the ownership for the Voluntary Carbon Reduction data verified by IoT, Blockchain and AI

-## Common manage wallet contact address
+## Common manage wallet contract address

 | Name  | Address |
 | ------------- | ------------- |